RodriguesRBruno/croissant-tasks/dicom2nifti-taskproblem.md

 # DICOM to NIfTI - Croissant Task Problem

 The purpose of this file is to define the Data Preparation Task of converting medical images from DICOM to NIfTI in a more general sense.
 I attempted to describe the inputs/outputs in a general sense, as the [Task Solution](./dicom2nifti-tasksolution.md) should have these defined in a concrete way.
+Some notes and questions that arose while creating this example are included at the end of this Markdown file.

 ```json
 {